Endless Summer Vibes: The Best Bayside Dining in Melbourne

 Chiki Chan & Hiki Bar

 Chiki Chan has landed in Mordialloc, an electric collision of bold Asian flavours and Melbourne cool, all under a glow of vibrant neon.
 Silky burrata draped in Szechuan chilli oil, punchy Malaysian roast chicken, and other inventive plates keep taste buds dancing.
-At the bar, eco-conscious cocktails steal the scene—think martini slushies and bamboo-infused riffs, playful, sustainable, unforgettable.
-Hidden within, Hiki Bar adds a sultry edge: sleek, energetic, and made for nights that stretch long into laughter, clinking glasses, and neon-lit memories.
+At the bar, eco-conscious cocktails steal the scene, from martini slushies to bamboo-infused riffs on the classics; playful, sustainable, unforgettable.

 2/6 Centreway, Mordialloc